Harrison Ford piloting plane that wrongly crosses runway

 “He immediately acknowledged the mistake and apologized to ATC for the error,” according to the statement from publicist Ina Treciokas. ”No one was injured and there was never any danger of a collision.”

+It was the latest of several similar incidents over the years for the 77-year-old actor, who collects and frequently flies planes and helicopters.

+Most recently, he flew low over an airliner with 116 people aboard moments before mistakenly landing on a taxiway at another Southern California airport in 2017.
-Without naming Ford, the Federal Aviation Administration said in its own statement that a two-seat Aviat Husky plane crossed the runway while another aircraft was performing a touch-and-go landing.

-The other plane was just over a half-mile away, according to the FAA.
+Without naming Ford, the Federal Aviation Administration said Wednesday that a two-seat Aviat Husky plane crossed the runway while another aircraft was performing a touch-and-go landing just over a half-mile away.

 Ford’s statement says the purpose of his flight was “to maintain currency and proficiency in the aircraft.”

-The 77-year-old who played Han Solo and Indiana Jones is a frequent flier of planes and helicopters and generally has a good record as an aviator, but has had several close calls over the years.

-Most recently he flew low over an airliner with 116 people aboard moments before mistakenly landing on a taxiway at another Southern California airport in 2017.

-In 2015, he was injured when he crashed his World War II-era plane on a Los Angeles golf course after engine failure.
-Federal investigators found that Ford was not at fault for the crash.
+In 2015, Ford was injured when he crashed his World War II-era plane on a Los Angeles golf course after engine failure.
+Federal investigators found that Ford was not at fault for the crash, which was entirely mechanical.